Skip to main content

 • It is the permittee’s responsibility to see that two copies of the private landowner bait permit are submitted to the Wildlife Division at Fish and Game Headquarters in Concord.

-• Each baiting permit must have a detailed map, including a description of the location of the bait site and how to locate it.
+• Each baiting permit must have a detailed topographic map, including a description of the location of the bait site and how to locate it.
 (If the map is so vague that a CO cannot find the site, the permit is invalid.)

 • Only the person to whom the permit is issued is permitted to place bait at the site.